juzraai/cordis-projects-crawler/README.md

 * parse the whole project data page
 * parse JSON objects
 * export project and publications data to XML or database
+* v2.0 with reorganized classes to increase universality and modularity

 ##5.
 Thanks to